bobdenotter/boltflow/Working + updating a project.md

 ./boltflow.sh
 ```

-If you’re working on a project in a team, you might be working in your own
+If you're working on a project in a team, you might be working in your own
 branch, or you might not.
+Running `boltflow` at the start of a work session ensures that you're getting the same state of the projects as your co-workers.
+Or, the same state that you have in another location.

+If you're getting an error about `composer.lock` having outdated constraints, you should fix this by running an update (see below) and making sure both `composer.json` and `composer.lock` get committed to git.

 To update the current version of Bolt to the latest stable version, run the
 following: